Important update 1: Email Support is being transitioned to Webforms. Click here for more information.

 Contacting the registrant

 The registrant is considered the owner of a domain name.
 If you are interested in purchasing a domain registered at Enom, you can try contacting the registrant directly.
-Domains registered at Enom will not show the registrant's contact details in a Whois lookup unless they set up their domain's Whois publicity service.
-However, it is still possible to reach out to the registrant directly.
+Domains registered at Enom do not show the registrant's contact details in a Whois lookup unless the registrant has set up their domain's Whois publicity service.
+Even so, it is still possible to reach out to the registrant directly.

 Note: While the registrant may receive your message, they may not reply.
-Enom cannot control whether the registrant responds or not.
+Enom cannot control whether the registrant responds.
 Enom does not reach out to registrants on behalf of interested parties.

 1. Navigate to a Whois lookup site, such as whois.com.